eadf/esp8266_buildenv/README.md

 The inactive state of the relays connects whatever gadgets you are using to the GPIO0, GPIO2 and RX pins of the esp8266.

 #### bypass mode
 The active state of the relays connects GPIO0 and GPIO2 to 3V3 via pullups.
-Esp8266 RX pin will be connected to the TX pin of the Pi/BB.
+Esp8266 RX pin should be connected to the TX pin of the Pi/BB via a resistor.

 Raspberry Pi Pins| Destination
 ----------------|-------------